This Apprenticeship Program Is Good News for the Missouri National Guard

 According to the Governor, Michael L. Parson, “We are so proud of our military men and women here in Missouri.
 This program, which takes military training and turns it into a nationally recognized credential, is just one more way we can show our support for the folks who serve and support us.
 The Project Eagle Apprenticeship Program allows service members to earn a credential that can translate into career advancements, helping bridge the gap between military and civilian life.”

-Within this program, the Missouri National Guard will register to be an apprenticeship sponsor and it is open to both the Missouri Army National Guard and Air National Guard.
-The program will be a no-cost benefit to these service members who will then receive an apprenticeship credential after they finish their on-the-job learning hours.
+Within this program, the Missouri National Guard will register as an apprenticeship sponsor, and the program is open to both the Missouri Army National Guard and the Air National Guard.
+The program will be a no-cost benefit for these service members, who will then receive an apprenticeship credential upon completing their on-the-job learning hours.
 There is a requirement of 2,080 on-the-job training hours.
 The programs are tailored to any enlisted MOS or AFSC in the Missouri National Guard.

 Eligibility Requirements